-Proposed R3 Sub-Districts
+Proposed R3 Subdistricts

-Table 4 illustrates proposed sub-districts based on work done to date.
-Exhibit 4 (Building Types Images) includes additional images illustrating the sub-districts and their typical building types.
+Table 4 illustrates proposed subdistricts based on work done to date.
+Attachment 5 (Building Types Library) includes additional images illustrating the subdistricts and their typical building types.

-The density ranges shown in Table 4 below are approximate and only provided to convey the approximate residential capacity of the sub-districts, relative to the current zoning districts.
+The density ranges shown in Table 4 below are approximate and only provided to convey the approximate residential capacity of the subdistricts relative to the current zoning districts.
 Dwelling units per acre (DU/ac) has little relationship to form.
 More dwelling units are physically possible in a smaller form when the units are smaller or when the project provides less parking, open area, commercial, or amenity space.
 In addition, architectural choices and building types can reduce the visual impact of some densities.
 For example, it is physically possible to fit 40 DU/ac in forms that might be appropriate in R3-A if some of the project characteristics described above are incorporated into the project.

-General Plan densities and their intersection with building types may change as the code is developed based on refinement of the sub-districts' character.
-However, maximum densities in the General Plan for each sub-district should be on the low end of the ranges shown below.
+General Plan densities and their intersection with building types may change as the code is developed based on refinement of the subdistricts' character.
+However, maximum densities in the General Plan for each subdistrict should be on the low end of the ranges shown below.
 This is based on best practice to provide flexibility for projects to reach their maximum density while complying with development standards.
-In other words, if the maximum density is high relative to the prescribed form, then a developer would not be able to build at that density while accommodating a range of unit sizes, parking, open space or other amenities within the form set by the standards.
-In addition, it also creates some capacity in the form-based standards to accommodate State Density Bonus (though, as stated above, developers can request waivers with few limitations).
+In other words, if the maximum density is high relative to the prescribed form, then a developer would not be able to build at that density while accommodating a range of unit sizes, parking, open space, or other amenities within the form set by the standards.
+In addition, this approach also creates some capacity in the form-based standards to accommodate State Density Bonus (though, as stated above, developers can request waivers with few limitations).
 The "Recommended General Plan Consistency" in Table 4 reflects this consideration.